 Running the DMP: gradually shifting stakeholder roles

 During the run phase, the project’s stakeholders must remain the same as during the set-up phase.

 Nevertheless, the core team will gradually have to give way to the DMP operator.

 This person/organisation drives the DMP, operationally speaking.
 They deploy campaigns, control DMP configuration (inter-tool connection, campaign delivery, data retrieval) and analyse the DMP’s performance.
 The role is both technical and analytical.

 Some companies prefer to train someone internally for this position, while others employ an already-trained individual from beyond the company.
 Still other companies contract with consultants to fill this position full-time.

 Remaining stakeholders (sponsors, technical, and legal referents) will only be solicited occasionally, for use case optimisation.
 The running of a DMP is characterised by the iterative and continual improvement of initiatives, from both a business and technical point of view.

-Because use cases are intended to help incorporate the DMP into existing instances and processes, they should correspond to the company’s overall marketing and communication strategy.
+Because use cases are intended to help incorporate the data management plateform into existing instances and processes, they should correspond to the company’s overall marketing and communication strategy.